m-malinowski/m-malinowski.github.io/_posts/2022-05-21-ti-best-and-worst.md

 [2019 estimates](https://arxiv.org/abs/1905.09749) for Shor factoring of 2048-bit integers with superconducting qubits give an 8-hour run-time with physical error rates of 0.1% and a surface code cycle time of 1 us.
 Compared to this, trapped ions suffer a 3 OOM penalty right off the bat (for the same qubit count, that' a runtime of 8000 hours - [10% of your career](https://en.wikipedia.org/wiki/80,000_Hours))!
 This alone tells me surface codes are most likely a no-go for trapped ions.

 Instead, the QEC method for future trapped-ion systems must leverage the low errors and flexible connectivity to reduce the number of operations by 2-3 orders of magnitude compared to the surface code.
+Unfortunately, it seems this QEC method has not been invented yet!

 I'm therefore keeping my eye on the field of quantum error correction, particularly the [recent discoveries of "good" quantum LDPC codes](https://www.youtube.com/watch?v=5GO3BtJuo3I).
 I'm also keenly attentive to any attempts of improving clock speeds in trapped ion systems, such as [electron trapping](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011019).
 But for now, it is right to be cautious about the utility of trapped ions for large-scale fault-tolerant quantum computing.